gregimbeau/gregimbeau/readme.md

 <br>

-## Hi! i'm Guillaume, student Developper FullStack
+## Hi! i'm Guillaume, Developper FullStack

-* Currently learning React
+* Trained in React
-* Currently learning Javascript
+* Trained in Javascript
-* Currently learning Rails7
+* Trained in Rails7
-* Currently learning Ruby
+* Trained in Ruby
 <br />

 * Fluent in French, English, Spanish